opensearch-project/project-website/_posts/2023-11-24-sessions-at-reinvent.md

 Time: Nov.
 29, 3:00 PM - 5:00 PM (PST)
 <br>Location: [Venetian, Level 3, Murano 3203](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=OPN202)

-I am excited to be running this workshop with Kyle Davis, Senior Developer Advocate for Bottlerocket.
-We will cover how you can do observability on a shell-less cluster.
-You will deploy an EKS cluster onto nodes running Bottlerocket, a security hardened container focused operating system.
-Then we will deploy OpenSearch and Fluent Bit to do observability on our cluster.
-This is an end to end workshop with no prior experience required so we hope to see you there!
+I am excited to be running this end-to-end workshop with Kyle Davis, Senior Developer Advocate for Bottlerocket.
+In this workshop, we'll cover how you can perform observability on a shell-less cluster.
+To start, we'll deploy an EKS cluster onto nodes running Bottlerocket, a security hardened container focused operating system.
+Then, we'll deploy OpenSearch and Fluent Bit to do observability on our cluster.
+No prior experience is required so we hope to see you there!

 # 4. ANT210 - Improve your search with vector capabilities in OpenSearch Service